HafizMustaqim/HafizMustaqim/README.md

   <img src="https://media0.giphy.com/media/5ndklThG9vUUdTmgMn/giphy.webp?cid=ecf05e47et3ps2srnqlbxa35f8tc7owtkpeex708wo28knnb&ep=v1_stickers_search&rid=giphy.webp&ct=s" width="100"/>
 </div>
 <h3 align="center">A web developer, not a genius, but an avid seeker of knowledge.</h3>
-<h1 align="center">Greetings!</h1>
+<h1 align="center">Hark, and be greeted upon this noble GitHub realm!</h1>
-<p align="center">I am Hafiz Mustaqim, a traveler through the digital sands of GitHub.
-Here, in my GitHub oasis, the code dances with the artistry, creating a tale as enchanting as the Arabian nights.</h2>
+<p align="center">I'm Hafiz Mustaqim, a software engineering alumnus, though in truth, A love for tech does kindle fires in my breast, Yet procrastination's fickle muse does lead me, To explore new languages, frameworks, and tech, Such is the curious blend that makes me whole.</h2>

 ---
 ### :hammer_and_wrench: Languages and Tools :